lolpre/PokerBot/README.md

 1. Use this [Discord invite link](https://discord.com/api/oauth2/authorize?client_id=850462222508490803&permissions=8&scope=bot).
 1. You will be redirected to a Discord page that requests where the bot should operate.
 A list of servers you are a member of will be listed below.
 Select the appropriate server.
 1. Proceed through the steps they provide you.
 1. Once authorized, your bot has successfully been invited to your server.
 The bot should be online, which is depicted as a green dot beside the bot’s profile picture.
 This means that the bot is online and ready to operate.
-If the bot is offline (depicted as a gray dot), then the bot is offline and not ready to use; proceed to method 2.
+If the bot is offline (depicted as a gray dot), then the bot is offline and not ready to use; proceed to [Method 2](#Method-2-Run-the-bot-locally-on-your-machine).